 KIM PANKAU is a graduate of the Parkland College Dental Hygiene Program and earned her B.S. degree from the University of St. Francis.
+Kim has also earned a Master of Arts in Teacher Leadership from the University of Illinois - Springfield in 2012..
 She has 23 years of private practice experience and serves as co-director of the Dental Hygiene Program at Parkland.
 In addition to Nitrous Oxide and Oxygen Sedation for Dental Hygienists and Dental Assistants, Kim teaches Dental Histology and Embryology, Dietary Analysis and Preventive Counseling, and facilitates a board review course for dental hygiene students.
 Her clinical and lab experience includes Pre-clinic, Radiology, Clinic I, II, III, and IV.
-She is currently working on a master’s degree.

 Discover the essential skills and knowledge for safe and effective administration of local anesthesia in dental hygiene practice.
 Discuss the integration of anatomy, physiology, and pharmacology as they relate to the administration of local anesthesia.
-Clinical sessions with Liz Jinks are included to develop competency and confidence in the techniques of administering local anesthesia.
+Clinical sessions with Laura Hettinger are included to develop competency and confidence in the techniques of administering local anesthesia.
 The online instruction must be completed prior to the lab session.
+CEU: 32

 Prerequisites: Illinois Dental Hygiene Licensure and current CPR certification.